 We’re going to take a look at the fitness/life balance, the importance of rest, and why it’s important to chill out and enjoy a Christmas break.
 Keep reading to find out more!

 Want to move fast?
 Jump to the right section below.

-If there’s one thing that you need to take away from all of this, make sure that it’s this.
-There's more to life than exercise, and that includes Christmas.
-That's right, we said it, and we mean it.
-Exercise is one of the best things that you could ever do for your body and your mind, but it’s not always practical, and it’s not the be-all and end-all.
-Find a way to exercise that fits into your life, and make sure it's not something you love to resent.
-It's hard, and we all struggle at some point, but it's worth it in the end.
-Find a balance that works for you, and enjoy that Christmas break.
+If there’s one thing that you need to take away from all of this, make sure that it’s this: there’s more to life than exercise.
+Exercise is one of the best things anyone can ever do for their body and mind, but it’s not always practical, and it’s not the be-all and end-all.
+If you feel like you need a break this Christmas, take it.
+Or if you feel like toning things down a little will work better for you, then go for it.
+The most important thing is that you find a balance that works for you and allows you to enjoy the Christmas break.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.